jaymollica/pagina/README.md

 There are other considerations such as when to clear the canvas and start fresh again.
 The work could also be given different "rooms" that would allow for site/screen specific instances.

-The site is starting to get more "heavey", so moving it from Glitch to a platform like heroku or AWS might be needed soon.
+The site is starting to get more "heavy", so moving it from Glitch to a platform like heroku or AWS might be needed soon.

 ## Visit